MicrosoftDocs/win32/desktop-src/WmiSdk/wmic.md

 # wmic

-The WMI command-line (WMIC) utility provides a command-line interface for WMI (Windows Management Instrumentation).
+The WMI command-line (WMIC) utility provides a command-line interface for Windows Management Instrumentation (WMI).
 WMIC is compatible with existing shells and utility commands.
-The following is a general reference topic for wmic.
-For more information and guidelines on how to use mic, including additional information on aliases, verbs, switches, and commands, see [Using Windows Management Instrumentation Command-line](https://TechNet.Microsoft.Com/library/cc779482.aspx) and [WMIC - Take Command-line Control over WMI](https://TechNet.Microsoft.Com/library/bb742610.aspx).
+The following is a general reference topic for WMIC.
+For more information and guidelines on how to use WMIC, including additional information on aliases, verbs, switches, and commands, see [Using Windows Management Instrumentation Command-line](https://TechNet.Microsoft.Com/library/cc779482.aspx) and [WMIC - Take Command-line Control over WMI](https://TechNet.Microsoft.Com/library/bb742610.aspx).

 ## Alias